 - If one does not apply moisturizer to the affected area after taking of the toothpaste, there are chances that the skin there will get too dry and get ruptured.

-Cleanse your face regularly, once in a week use a mild but efficient exfoliating scrub and get a massage now and then.
-Stay away from extremely oily foods, and stay stress-free.
+Cleanse your face regularly, once in a week use a mild but efficient exfoliating scrub and get a massage every now and then.
+Stay away from extremely oily foods, and stay stress free.
 If you do all these, and still manage to get the occasional zit, using toothpaste on it is alright.
-However, don’t leave it on for long, and moisturize the affected area afterward.
+However, don’t leave it on for long, and moisturize the affected area afterwards.